F15ACTIVE/Spook/README.md

 Spook
 =====

-This is an OOP JavaScript/jQuery game using jQuery.
+This is an OOP JavaScript/jQuery game.
 It's still in the works.

 But it's very simple to use.
 Simply clone the files to your local repo, and run the html file "Spook.html".
 It works best on Chrome, and you'll be able to interact with Spook.